-Should upReach decide to substantially modify the manner in which it collects or uses Personal Information, the type of Personal Information that it collects or any other aspect of this Policy, the upReach will notify you as soon as possible of such changes by re-issuing a revised Policy on our website (http://upreach.org.uk).
+Should upReach decide to substantially modify the manner in which it collects or uses Personal Information, the type of Personal Information that it collects or any other aspect of this Notice, the upReach will notify you as soon as possible of such changes by re-issuing a revised Notice on our website (http://upreach.org.uk).

 7. Accuracy of and access to your personal information

-You are entitled to request and access the information that upReach holds about you (subject to limited exceptions), as stated in General Data Protection Regulation (GDPR).
-In addition, you have the right to have inaccurate Personal Information corrected or removed and to object to the processing of your Personal Information.
-If you wish to access such Personal Information, you should apply in writing to the Operations Manager of upReach via the details below or at the email address set out on our website (http://upreach.org.uk).
+You are entitled to request and access the information that upReach holds about you (subject to limited exceptions), as stated in the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+In addition, you have the right to have inaccurate personal information corrected or removed and to object to the processing of your personal information.
+If you wish to access such personal information, please contact us at firstname.lastname@example.org

 8. Retention of Data

-upReach will maintain Personal Information for only as long as it is required to do so by or for as long as necessary for the purpose(s) for which it was collected. upReach will remove all identifiable Personal information when it is no longer needed for upReach to deliver their services and fulfill its reporting obligations.
-More detail about retention is included in individual service user agreements.
+upReach will maintain personal information for only as long as it is required to do so by or for as long as necessary for the purpose(s) for which it was collected. upReach will remove all identifiable personal information when it is no longer needed for upReach to deliver their services and fulfill its reporting obligations.
+More detail about retention is included in individual service user agreements or contracts.